ElgarL/GroupManager/COMMANDS.md

 ```
 ## User Permissions

+When adding permissions you can now set a duration after which they will expire.
+eg /manuaddp towny.wild.*|1d2h32m essentials.afk|10m

 - /manuaddp
 Add permissions directly to the player.
 You can add multiple permissions with a single command.
 ```